hertzsprung/cutcell-advection/src/notes/notes.md

 - same BTF velocity profile as usual?
 - can we better explain why we get these stripey patterns of error through cut/slanted cells? (as seen in figure 8 of TF/cut cell comparison article)

-Resting atmosphere test?
-- one of the often-cited advantages of cut cells over TF meshes are more accurate pressure gradients.
-Hence, it would be nice to show that we have smaller KE errors with the slantedCell mesh versus cutCell or TF meshes.

 Other least squares fit publications
 ====================================